zlockewtg/RLinf/docs/source-en/rst_source/start/installation.rst

 * For reasoning experiments using **Megatron** and **SGLang/vLLM** backends, follow the :ref:`Megatron and SGLang/vLLM Dependencies <megatron-and-sglang-vllm-dependencies>` section to install all required packages.

-* For embodied intelligence experiments (e.g., OpenVLA, OpenVLA-OFT and openpi), follow the :ref:`Embodied Dependencies <embodied-dependencies>` section to install their specific dependencies.
+* For embodied intelligence experiments (e.g., OpenVLA, OpenVLA-OFT and OpenPI), follow the :ref:`Embodied Dependencies <embodied-dependencies>` section to install their specific dependencies.

 .. _common-dependencies: